isomerpages/moe-clementitownsec/_about-us/Outstanding Clemeteens/Outstanding Clementeens.md

-We are pleased to announce that our Clementeens have clinched the Special Award from China Association for Science and Technology (CAST) in the Regeneron International Science and Engineering Fair 2022.
+We are pleased to announce that our Clementeens have clinched the&nbsp;Special Award from China Association for Science and Technology (CAST) in the&nbsp;Regeneron International Science and Engineering Fair 2022.&nbsp;

 Please click on the following link to find out more about their achievement:
 [Singapore Students Clinch Four Awards at International Science Fair](https://www.moe.gov.sg/news/press-releases/20220530-singapore-students-clinch-four-awards-at-international-science-fair)